Bride buying in India: Modus Operandi of Arranging Marriages

 According to the research sponsored by the Royal Norwegian Embassy at Delhi, the Molki brides are arranged for marriage in 4 ways: Brides acting as marriage mediators, husbands of molki brides arranging brides for family and friends, marriage brokers also known as Dalals, and trafficking of women for forced marriages though this is not as prevalent.
 Molki brides face color discrimination, racism, slurs, social isolation, and related mental health issues.
 Among molki brides, cases of those who are trafficked are rarely reported and they find it difficult to obtain justice.
 Families of trafficked women often do not report it to the police because many people believe it to be the solution to the skewed sex ratio in India.

 Causes

 Buying Brides

-For the men of upper castes like Jats, Rors, Ahirs, Yadavs, and Brahmins, there is a severe shortage of women.
+For the men of backward castes like Jats, Rors, Ahirs, and Yadavs there is a severe shortage of women.
 Rich men can easily find a local bride within their caste; however the disadvantaged men in these castes, who are mostly poor and do not own land, are the ones who must seek a bride using alternative methods.
 This phenomenon has now spread to lower castes and Indian Muslim communities.